nfdi4cat/voc4cat/README.md

   - or why the proposed change may not fit.
 - If you need to fix something just update the pull request branch.
 This will trigger the pipeline to run again.

-Finally, when the proposed merge request is accepted, your changes will be integrated in the vocabularies in the folder `vocabularies`.
+Finally, when the proposed merge request is accepted, your changes will be integrated in the vocabularies in the folder [vocabularies](https://github.com/nfdi4cat/voc4cat/tree/main/vocabularies).

 See [inbox-excel-vocabs/README.md](inbox-excel-vocabs/README.md) for a minimal example how to test the submission process.